DerrickMullins/CalorieCalculator/README.md

+# Calorie Calculator

-Welcome to Calorie Calculator where you can track your food consumption with the touch of a finger!
+Where you can track your food consumption with the touch of a finger!

 ## Technologies: Django